Sunday, November 3, 2013

 For post-processing, I adjust the water and sky to become completely white, and adjust the dark birds so they are completely black.
 Then, I add or reduce the space around the birds to get the composition I want.

 There is something very appealing about images that have lots of negative space and are monochromatic.
-For me, it is the simplicity that is very calming and doesn't challenge me so much.
-I get enough stress and challenges throughout my workday, so this type of image just makes life simpler, that's all.
-On top of all that, I love the form of a bird and I like it's interactions with the water.
-Sometimes, these simple images become dynamic, but soothing at the same time.
+For me, it is the simplicity that is very calming and unchallenging.
+We get enough stress and challenges throughout our lives, so this type of image just makes life simpler, that's all.
+But mostly, it is the lovely form of a bird that attracts me to these scenes.

 No comments: